simongravelle/pyplot-perso/README.md

 My own Python class for making [Pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) figures compatible with Latex documents.
 These functions are used for several of my personal projects, including [LAMMPS tutorials](https://lammpstutorials.github.io) and
 [NMRforMD](https://nmrformd.readthedocs.io).

+This branch was made for the [LAMMPStutorials article](https://github.com/lammpstutorials/lammpstutorials-article).

 ## Examples

 ### Simple bi-panel figure